patrick11514/SveltekitAPI/README.md

 ![Showcase](./assets/showcase.gif)

--   First step i creating new API with your context, which will be accesible in every procedure and middleware.
+-   First step is creating new API with your context, which will be accesible in every procedure and middleware.
     Also you can export router and basic procedure.
     **src/lib/server/api.ts**